 If we are productive in our new life as a Christian, then we will be rewarded for our service just as a worker receives wages for his work.
 This is the judgment of believers that John refers to in Revelation 20.
 Paul reminds us that, if our work is good as directed by God (see Ephesians 2:10), we receive a reward.
 Although we do not know what those rewards are, we know that it is not salvation as we are saved by grace and not of works (see Ephesians 2:8 & 9).
 If it is work directed by self and the flesh, then the things that we have worked for will be burned up in the final judgment but we will be left with our salvation.

-Don't you know that you yourselves are God's temple and that God's Spirit lives in you?
-If anyone destroys God's temple, God will destroy him; for God's temple is sacred, and you are that temple.
+Don't you know that you people are God's temple and that God's Spirit lives in you?
+So if anyone destroys God's temple, God will destroy him.
+For God's temple is holy, and you yourselves are that temple.

 This passage has been used for many weight loss programs as well as to condemn those who have committed suicide but that is not what it is talking about.
 What it is talking about is the works of our life after we come to the Lord.